gregology/gregology.github.io/_posts/2009-02-28-from-renee-bracks-friend.md

 categories:
   - Uncategorized
 ---
-&#8220;Compassion is caring for someone you don&#8217;t know&#8221; &#8211; Renee Bracks friend (I forget who exactly, I was a little drunk when I heard it :))
+"Compassion is caring for someone you don't know" - Renee Bracks friend (I forget who exactly, I was a little drunk when I heard it :))

-It&#8217;s easy to care for people you love but the ability to care for people you don&#8217;t know is something special.
+It's easy to care for people you love but the ability to care for people you don't know is something special.